10 best long-term investments in May 2022

 The reward for finding a successful small-cap stock is immense, and you could easily find 20 percent annual returns or more for decades if you’re able to buy a true hidden gem such as Amazon before anyone can really see how successful it might eventually become.

 Robo-advisors are another great alternative if you don’t want to do much investing yourself and prefer to leave it all to an experienced professional.
 With a robo-advisor you’ll simply deposit money into the robo account, and it automatically invests it based on your goals, time horizon and risk tolerance.
 You’ll fill out some questionnaires when you start so the robo-advisor understands what you need from the service, and then it manages the whole process.
 The robo-advisor will select funds, typically low-cost ETFs, and build you a portfolio.

 Your cost for the service?
 The management fee charged by the robo-advisor, often around 0.25 percent annually, plus the cost of any funds in the account.
 Investment funds charge by how much you have invested with them, but funds in robo accounts typically cost around 0.06 percent to 0.15 percent, or $6 to $15 per $10,000 invested.

 With a robo-advisor you can set the account to be as aggressive or conservative as you want it to be.
 If you want all stocks all the time, you can go that route.
 If you want the account to be primarily in cash or a basic savings account, then two of the leading robo-advisors – Wealthfront and Betterment – offer that option as well.

 But at their best a robo-advisor can build you a broadly diversified investment portfolio that can meet your long-term needs.

 Risk/reward: The risks of a robo-advisor depend a lot on your investments.
-If you buy a lot of stock funds because you have a high risk tolerance, you can expect more variability than if you buy bonds or hold cash in a savings account.
+If you buy a lot of stock funds because you have a high risk tolerance, you can expect more volatility than if you buy bonds or hold cash in a savings account.
 So risk is in what you own.